-Colorectal cancer is term used to describe cancer that starts in either the colon or the rectum, although these cancers can be referred to separately as well.
+Colorectal Cancer is term used to describe cancer that starts in either the colon or the rectum, although these cancers can be referred to separately as well.
 The colon and rectum are parts of the gastrointestinal (GI) system, or digestive system, and serve to absorb fluid and form solid waste that later passes through your body.
 While different parts of the body, the cancer that affects these organs are similar in nature.

-Most colorectal cancers begin as a growth, also known as a polyp, that forms on the inner lining of the colon or retcum.
-Not all polyps are pre-cancerous, but if cancer does form, it can eventually transition into the walls of the colon or recturm.
+Most colorectal cancers begin as a growth, also known as a polyp, that forms on the inner lining of the colon or rectum.
+Not all polyps are pre-cancerous, but if cancer does form, it can eventually transition into the walls of the colon or rectum.
 The stage of colorectal cancer is identified by how deeply it has spread into the walls and if it has spread outside the walls.
 The most common type of colorectal cancer is called adenocarcinomas, which starts in the glands that make mucus to lubricate the colon or rectum.
 This type of cancer makes up more than 95% of colorectal cancers.

-Common screening methods indluce flexible sigmoidoscopy, colonoscopy, fecal occult blood test (FOBT) and fecal immunochemical test (FIT).
+Common screening methods include flexible sigmoidoscopy, colonoscopy, fecal occult blood test (FOBT) and fecal immunochemical test (FIT).
 There are many barriers to getting patients screened including lack of education among patients at to why it's important/benefits of screening, fear or discomfort among patients, the time and cost of screening, access to screening and lack of clinical systems and workflows to support screening.

 What action can we take as a clinic to improve this measure?

 There are many actions you can take to improve this measure, including:

 Determine your baseline screening rates, choose a test and develop a screening strategy